Welcome to today's edition of the Rush 24-7 podcast.

 He didn't want it, and we know why.

-And then when it came time for the Queen to be given some gift, he put some of his own speeches on an IPOD and gave that to the Queen.
+And then when it came time for the Queen to be given some gift, he put some of his own speeches on an iPod and gave that to the Queen.

 And so the Brits said, no, we're not going into Syria with you, bud.

-So no, Obama's got to go it alone.
+And so, no, Obama's got to go it alone.

-I mean, I think what do we have?
+I mean, I think, what do we have?

 The French?